 CE 211 Surveying 3 Cr.

 A course in the theory and practice of plane surveying.
 Horizontal and vertical control, design of circular and parabolic curves, tachometry, construction surveys and earthwork quantities are covered in lecture.
 Fieldwork presents the practical applications of lecture material with the use of transits, tapes, levels, electronic distance measuring devices and theodolites.
-Classroom 2 hours, laboratory 3 hours.
-Prerequisite: MA 107.
+2 Lecture hours and 3 Lab hours.
+Prerequisite: MA 107, or Placement into MA 108, 121, 232.

 CE 214 Site Development and Engineering 4 Cr.

 A course that teaches the tasks and considerations involved in environmentally sound land development.
 Road design and it's interaction with development sites will be presented.
 Other topics covered include contours, drainage utilities, cut and fill, and aesthetic considerations.
 Codes and legal requirements will also be covered.
 CADD (Computer Aided Drawing and Design) software specific to Civil Engineering work will be introduced and employed extensively on student projects.
-Classroom 3 hours, laboratory 3 hours.
+3 Lecture hours and 3 Lab hours.
 Prerequisite: CE 211.

 CE 220 Introduction to Environmental Technology 4 Cr.

 A study of the fundamentals of environmental control technology.
 The course covers the topics of air pollution, water pollution, solid and hazardous wastes, and radioactive wastes.
 Noise pollution and control are also covered.
 The generation and treatment of wastes along with their effects on the environment are included in the course.
 The laboratory includes the basic methods of measuring pollution.
-Three Credits: Classroom 3 hours.
-Four Credits Classroom 3 hours, laboratory 2 hours.
-Prerequisite: CH 103; not open to engineering majors.
+3 Lecture hours and 2 Lab hours.
+Four Credits.
+Prerequisite: CH 103.
+Restriction: Not open to engineering majors.

 CE 264 Specifications and Estimating 1 Cr.

 A laboratory in plan reading, quantity analysis and cost estimating of Civil Engineering projects.
 Students will be exposed to standard formats for specifications and estimating.
 Students will write sample specifications and will gain experience in construction estimation.
-Laboratory 3 hours.
-Prerequisite: CE 211, or concurrent enrollment.
+3 Lab hours.
+Prerequisite: CE 211 or concurrent enrollment.

 CE 288 No Norwich Equivalent 1-6 Cr.